koii-network/docs/develop/rpcapi/http/getsignaturesforaddress.md

 ---
-title: getGenesisHash RPC Method
+title: getSignaturesForAddress RPC Method
 image: img/thumbnail.png
-sidebar_label: getGenesisHash
+sidebar_label: getSignaturesForAddress
 ---
-getSignaturesForAddress RPC Method

 Returns signatures for confirmed transactions that include the given address in their `accountKeys` list.
 Returns signatures backwards in time from the provided signature or most recent confirmed block

 ### Parameters [#](#parameters)